gvogety/udacity-sdcar-traffic-signs/Project_Report.md

 		| .001				    | Speed Limit (120km/h)      					|

-		For the untrained image, the probabilities are:
+For the untrained image, the probabilities are as follows.

     	| Probability           |     Prediction                                |
         |:---------------------:|:---------------------------------------------:|